-What is Emphysema in Human Body?
+What is Emphysema in the Human Body?

 Cause of Emphysema

-Smoking tobacco for prolonged periods of time or bacterial infection diseases impairs the functioning of the alveolar sac and bronchiole.
+Smoking tobacco for prolonged periods of time or bacterial infectious diseases impairs the functioning of the alveolar sac and bronchiole.
 The constituents of tobacco bind to the alveolar sac and bronchiole disturbing their functionality.
 This is a distinct process and still cannot be measured even though everyone is aware that tobacco harms the lungs.
 Interstitial lung ailments can occur due to asbestos and other ecological agents.
 For instance, asbestos is a dissimilar type of lung disease caused by asbestos.

-To learn more about Emphysema, visit Byju’s.
+To learn more about Emphysema, and other lungs related disorders, visit Byju’s.